Foresteam/XNBTEdit/README.md

 # XNBTEdit.
 Edit NBT in XML
 ![](logo.png)

-NBT-XML converter.
-Also capable of editing.
+NBT-XML converter & editor
 ## Features
 * NBT -> XML and back
-* Easy editing in XML (similar to HTML)
+* Easy editing in XML
 * Text editor of your choice
-* Ability to only convert a file
 * SNBTs are also parsed.
 No more scary inline tags!
 * Bulk editing/conversion

-*There may be issues with non-ASCII characters.
-Gonna implement, later.*
+*There may be issues with non-ASCII characters.*

 **WARNING.
 Manually editing NBT files is not safe.
 So be sure you know what you\'re doing.
 Or, at least, create a backup.
 If you didn\'t and something went wrong, you can try to load the previous version saved in the same folder with .backup extension.**